runespoor-engineering/runespoorstack/eslint/eslint-config/README.md

 ## ❤️ Support or Donate

-If you are enjoying this plugin and feel extra appreciative, you could [buy me a book](https://bmc.link/borisshulyak) 📖 or 3 📖📖📖.
+If you are enjoying this work and feel extra appreciative, you could [buy me a book](https://bmc.link/borisshulyak) 📖 or 3 📖📖📖.